tudurom/bsc-thesis/main.typ

 ] <def_reproducible_builds>

-Reproducible Builds do not solve the problem of trust in software builds completely when it comes to (self-hosting) compilers: to build a compiler, you need a previous version of itself.
+Reproducible Builds do not solve the problem of trust in software builds completely when it comes to (self-hosting) compilers: if I want to compile the clean source code of a (reproducible) compiler and the outputs are matching, that means the $(sans("source"), sans("compiler"))$ pairs are identical.
+If both parties have the same attacked compiler, they cannot know just by reproducing it.

+To build a compiler, you need a previous version of itself.
 We can expand this cycle by compiling compiler $sans(A)$ with an older compiler
 $sans(B)$ which is in turn compiled by an even older compiler $sans(C)$, until we reach version $frak(X)$,